andrewcooke/Stupid.jl/README.md

 sizes), counter fragments *significantly* reduce the cipher state.
 In a random sample (size 100) of 8 byte keys encrypting a counter all had state (excluding the internal counter) that repeated over unexpectedly short periods.
-The longest period was 319 and 43% achieved stationary state (period 1) after 1500 characters or less.
+The longest period was 319 characters and 43% achieved stationary state (period 1) after 1500 characters or less.

 The analysis can be seen in [Prefix.jl](src/Prefix.jl).